leoschwarz/qpdftools/cline_docs/activeContext.md

 ## Next Steps
 1. ✅ Fix the windeployqt error with the `--no-angle` option in GitHub Actions
+2. ✅ Fix the Linux build in GitHub Actions to use Qt6 instead of Qt5
-2. Test the Windows build process
+3. Test the Windows build process
+4. Test the Linux build process
-3. ✅ Update the actual icon file (app.ico) from the SVG source (now pre-generated and committed to repository)
+5. ✅ Update the actual icon file (app.ico) from the SVG source (now pre-generated and committed to repository)
-4. Consider adding more features to the build script as needed
+6. Consider adding more features to the build script as needed
-5. Test the cross-compilation process using the provided guide
+7. Test the cross-compilation process using the provided guide